 You’ve run a marathon.
 You’ve biked a 100-mile century ride.
 So what is next on your list?
 How about an ultra-endurance event?
 Covering mega amounts of miles via swimming, biking, running or all three (triathlon), ultra events are picking up more and more steam throughout the United States, especially among women.
 If you are looking for the ultimate challenge, consider adding either of the following two events to your race calendar this season.

-WHAT IT ISA pure test of endurance, this organized cycling event features rides typically covering between 60 to 750 miles.
-Riders, known as randonneurs, receive a map at the beginning of the ride and must hit designated checkpoints -- usually cafes or shops -- along the route until they hit the finish line.
+A pure test of endurance, this organized cycling event features rides typically covering between 60 to 750 miles.
+Riders, known as randonneurs, receive a map at the beginning of the ride and must hit designated checkpoints — usually cafes or shops — along the route until they hit the finish line.
 Since many races last days, riders may also choose to stop at the checkpoints to sleep and rest.
 The sport stresses self-sufficiency and riders are penalized for any outside help they accept along the way.
 They are, however, free to buy food, supplies or bike repairs at any stores they encounter along the route.

 FIND OUT MORE

-WHAT IT ISAny triathlon that covers the distance of an Ironman (a 2.4-mile swim, followed by 112 miles of cycling and finally the 26.2-mile run) or beyond.
-This includes double and triple Iron races -- the Virginia Triple Iron Triathlon, for example, entails a 7.2 mile swim, a 336 mile bike, and 78.6 mile run.
+Any triathlon that covers the distance of an Ironman (a 2.4-mile swim, followed by 112 miles of cycling and finally the 26.2-mile run) or beyond.
+This includes double and triple Iron races — the Virginia Triple Iron Triathlon, for example, entails a 7.2 mile swim, a 336 mile bike, and 78.6 mile run.
 The average competitor takes 12 hours to complete an Ironman, 28 hours for a double, and over 50 for a triple.